Modularity of higher theta series I: cohomology of the generic fiber: Fourier analysis of cohomological correspondences

 Similarly, $Q$ is the total space of the perfect complex $\cQ$ over $S$ that is obtained by taking the total complex of the double complex

-Here $\wh\cF_{0}$ is placed in the original degrees, and the other terms are shifted accordingly.
-Then (3) is equivalent to \begin{enumerate} \item[(3')] $\cQ$ is locally represented by a complex of vector bundles in degrees $\le1$. \end{enumerate}
+Here $\wh\cF_{0}$ denotes the derived dual $\cF_{0}^{*}$, and the same horizontal-degree convention is used.
+Since pullability is quasi-smoothness of the corresponding comparison map, Lemma \ref{lem:closed-embedding} gives that (3) is equivalent to \begin{enumerate} \item[(3')] $\cQ$ is locally represented by a complex of vector bundles in degrees $\le1$. \end{enumerate}